luizoux/proffy-nlw/README.md

 > Well, I just loved doing the mobile part.
 I found the way the CSS is made quite different, it will take me a while to get the hang of doing the `<View />` part among other react-native tags.
 >
 > I will have to train a lot and I already have some ideas for future projects!
 Yey! :D

+#### 5th Class (August 13, 2020):
+> Again I waws veeery late for this class :(
+> I intend to continue with the project and learn more about this stack.
+I'm excited.